IN THIS ARTICLE

 Imipramine can pass into breast milk and may harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Tell your doctor if you are breast-feeding a baby.

 How should I take imipramine (Tofranil, Tofranil-PM)?

-If you need to have any type of surgery, tell the surgeon ahead of time that you are taking imipramine.
+If you need surgery, tell the surgeon ahead of time that you are using imipramine.
 You may need to stop using the medicine for a short time.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.